autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/gpu-plotter.md

 :::note Plot Format Compatibility
 GPU plotting uses the newer **v1 plot format**, applied to any plots created with versions released on or after **July 5th**.
-Older Subspace versions generated plots in the **v0 format**, which works only with CPU plotting.
+Older software versions generated plots in the **v0 format**, which works only with CPU plotting.
 :::

 ## Requirements